 Seven-Layer Bacon Cheeseburger Dip is the ultimate cheesy appetizer for watching the big game!

-Then it was toppings time.
-Of course bacon is a must, but then you can really finish those seven layers with any of your favorite burger toppings.
-I went with lettuce and tomatoes, must like the traditional seven-layer dip recipe.
-Plus it was drizzled with burger sauce, which is based on this copycat burger sauce recipe from Dinner, Then Dessert, but I swapped out the mayo for Cabot Greek Yogurt, Feel free to stick with the original recipe, if you like.
+- Then it is toppings time.
+Of course, bacon is a must.
+But then you can really finish those seven layers with any of your favorite burger toppings.
+I went with lettuce and tomatoes, much like the traditional seven-layer dip recipe.
+Plus it was drizzled with burger sauce.
+I based it on this copycat burger sauce recipe from Dinner, Then Dessert, but I swapped out the mayo for Cabot Greek Yogurt.
+Feel free to stick with the original recipe if you like.

 I am beyond thrilled to be partnering with Cabot Creamery Cooperative to share this Seven-Layer Bacon Cheeseburger Dip recipe!

 From the first time I mentioned Cabot, I think in my Baked Cauli-Tots recipe (which you can actually find in The Cabot Creamery Cookbook), I have never held back my love for their cheese and other products.
 I’ve been enjoying their cheese, yogurt, and more since I first discovered it while vacationing in Vermont years ago.
-They truly do make the World’s Best Cheddar, which also happens to be naturally lactose-free and gluten free.
-I love everything from Seriously Sharp to Horseradish Cheddar, and when my little guy was a baby, he wouldn’t touch cheese until he tried the Farmers’ Legacy Collection.
+They truly do make the World’s Best Cheddar.
+It also happens to be naturally lactose-free and gluten free.
+I love everything from Seriously Sharp to Horseradish Cheddar.
+When my little guy was a baby, he wouldn’t touch cheese until he tried the Farmers’ Legacy Collection.
 And Cabot also has a full line of award-winning dairy products, from cream cheese and Greek yogurt to butter and sour cream, plus whey protein powder, many of which I used in this recipe.

-Need some more hot, cheesy dip recipes to make with products from Cabot?
+What are more hot cheese dip recipes to make with products from Cabot?

 For more yumminess from me and my foodie friends, keep up with me on…